GRD-1/CueCards-backend-demo/README.md

 ```
 The documentation will be available at: http://localhost:8080/

-### releases
+### Release history
-For releases, we use "Major.Minor.Patch" notation.
+For releases, I use "Major.Minor.Patch" notation.
 The history of changes is here: ./CHANGELOG.md